 I wish all mountains in the world would be compensating their climbers the way Bisoke does.
 Those who reach the summit are rewarded by the discovery of one of the most fascinating geographical features I know — Bisoke Crater Lake.

-Some writers claim the lake was formed by an eruption that occurred in 1957 but our guide disagreed with them.
-He is not the only one who dismisses this piece of information.
+Last time I checked, Wikipedia claimed the lake was formed by an eruption that occurred in 1957 but our guide strongly disagreed.
+He is not the only one who dismisses this piece of misleading information.
 Fidele, an old man residing in Kinigi Sector, recalls seeing this lake for the first time in 1953.
-According to other sources, Bisoke and its stunning lake were formed 65 million years ago.

-I am writing this piece from The Peakspot Lodge located in the shadow of the volcanoes.
-After a good night’s sleep in natural environments, I started my day in the camp’s eucalyptus sauna in a bid to speed up the recovery of sore muscles.
+I am writing this piece from The Peakspot Lodge in the shadow of the volcanoes.
+After a good night’s sleep, I nursed my sore muscles in the camp’s eucalyptus sauna.

-I have crossed one mountain off the bucket list but my craving for more hiking experiences is stronger than ever.
-A week from today, I will be climbing the neighboring Karisimbi.
-This challenge will be more taxing physically but I am ready to take the bull by the horns.
+I have crossed one volcano off the bucket list but my craving for more hiking experiences is stronger than ever.
+Next week, I will climb the neighboring Karisimbi.
+This challenge will be more taxing, from a physical standpoint, but I am ready to take the bull by the horns.